What is a REIT?

 If you are in the market for a REIT, carefully consider its pros and cons.
 Most importantly, make sure you understand the tax implications of your REIT investment and any potential conflicts of interest.

-REITs can be highly complex investments that your stockbroker should understand before recommending.
+REITs can be highly complex investments that your stockbroker should understand before recommending them.
 If you feel your stockbroker did not consider your individual needs before recommending a REIT, get in touch with an investment lawyer.
 Call 877-600-0098 or email email@example.com to speak with one of the experienced securities attorneys at Kurta Law.
 Kurta Law provides free case evaluations and works on a contingency basis, which means you only pay for their services if the firm recovers money on your behalf.